-Property, plant and equipment and intangible assets are tested for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Property, plant and equipment and intangible assets are assessed at the end of each reporting period to determine if there is any indication that the asset may be impaired.
+If any such indication exists, an estimate of the recoverable amount of the asset is made.
 For the purpose of measuring recoverable amounts, assets are grouped at the lowest levels for which there are separately identifiable cash inflows or CGUs.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use (being the present value of the expected future cash flows of the relevant asset or CGU, as determined by management).
 An impairment loss is recognized for the amount by which the CGU's carrying amount exceeds its recoverable amount.